4paradigm/OpenMLDB/docs/en/compile.md

 - apache maven 3.3.9 or later
 - if you'd like compile thirdparty from source, checkout [third-party's requirement](../../third-party/README.md) for extra dependencies

-## Build and install OpenMLDB
+## Build and Install OpenMLDB

-OpenMLDB require some thirdparty dependencies installed first in order to build successfully.
+Building OpenMLDB requires certain thirdparty dependencies.
 Hence a Makefile is provided as a convenience to setup thirdparty dependencies automatically and run CMake project in a single command `make`.
-`make` offers three methods to compile, each manage thirdparty differently:
+The `make` command offers three methods to compile, each manages thirdparty differently:

-- **Method one: build and run inside docker:** using [hybridsql](https://hub.docker.com/r/4pdosc/hybridsql) docker image, thirdparty already bundled inside image and no extra steps may take, refer above section [Quick Start](#quick-start)
+- **Method one: build and run inside docker:** Using [hybridsql](https://hub.docker.com/r/4pdosc/hybridsql) docker image, thirdparty already bundled inside image and no extra steps may take, refer to above section [Quick Start](#quick-start)
-- **Method two: download pre-compiled thirdparty:** it download necessary archive from [hybridsql-assert](https://github.com/4paradigm/hybridsql-asserts/releases).
-This is the default behavior when build outside a hybridsql container, currently support CentOS 7, Ubuntu 20.04 and macOS.
-The commands to build and install is `make && make install`
+- **Method two: download pre-compiled thirdparty:** It downloads necessary prebuild libraries from [hybridsql-assert](https://github.com/4paradigm/hybridsql-asserts/releases).
+This is the default behavior when building outside a hybridsql container.
+Currently it supports CentOS 7, Ubuntu 20.04 and macOS.
+The default command to build and install is `make && make install`
-- **Method three: compile thirdparty from source:** this is the advised way if the host system is not in the supported list for pre-compiled thirdparty (CentOS 7, Ubuntu 20.04 and macOS).
-Note compile thirdparty at the first time may take extra time to finish, approximately 1 hour on a 2 core & 7GB machine.
-To compile thirdparty from source, pass `BUILD_BUNDLED=ON` to `make`:
+- **Method three: compile thirdparty from source:** This is the suggested way if the host system is not in the supported list for pre-compiled thirdparty (CentOS 7, Ubuntu 20.04 and macOS).
+Note compiling thirdparty at the first time takes extra time to finish, approximately 1 hour on a 2 core & 7 GB machine.
+To compile thirdparty from source, please pass `BUILD_BUNDLED=ON` to `make`:
    ```bash
    make BUILD_BUNDLED=ON
    make install
    ```

-All of the three methods above will install into `${PROJECT_ROOT}/openmldb` by default, you may tweak the installation directory with the option `CMAKE_INSTALL_PREFIX` (refer the following section [Extra options for `make`](#make-opts)).
+All of the three methods above will install OpenMLDB binaries into `${PROJECT_ROOT}/openmldb` by default, you may tweak the installation directory with the option `CMAKE_INSTALL_PREFIX` (refer the following section [Extra options for `make`](#make-opts)).

 ## Extra Options for `make`